Canine Influenza (H3N8) Virus: Vaccine For Dogs Now Available

 Transmission

 Canine influenza is an airborne disease, much like kennel cough (Bordetella bronchiseptica).
-The virus can travel in droplets from a cough or sneeze and can be transmitted by contact with contaminated objects (for instance, a chew toy).
+The highly contagious virus can travel in droplets from a cough or sneeze and can be transmitted by contact with contaminated objects (for instance, a chew toy or clothing).

 Symptoms

 Call your veterinarian if your dog develops a cough, especially if it has already received the Bordetella vaccine.
-If your dog is coughing, do not take it out to locations where it may infect other dogs.
+If your dog is coughing, or shows the above symptoms, do not take it out to locations where it may contact/infect other dogs.
+Early intervention is key to limiting community outbreaks.

 Be sure to tell your veterinarian if your dog has been boarded, sent to the groomer or involved in any social activities (dog park, day care, etc.) within the last month.